 Glass roofs are a classic choice, known for letting in maximum sunlight and creating an open, airy feel.
 Many homeowners prefer glass roofs for their ability to bring the outdoors in, making them ideal for sun-filled mornings or evening stargazing.

-Polycarbonate roofs are a popular budget-friendly option.
+Polycarbonate conservatory roofs are a popular budget-friendly option.
 This material is lightweight, making it easy to install, and it’s known for its durability.

 The lifespan of your conservatory roof depends heavily on the materials used.